Edwin Edwards: First two terms as governor, 1972–1980

 Both in his political rhetoric and in his public persona, Edwards cast himself as a Louisiana populist in the tradition of Huey P. Long and Earl K. Long.
 He was inaugurated as governor on May 9, 1972.
 One of his first acts was to call for a constitutional convention to overhaul Louisiana's bulky charter.

 On taking office, Edwards hired J. Kelly Nix as his executive assistant and in 1974 elevated him to first executive assistant.
 In the second term, however, Nix left the administration to take office as the Louisiana state school superintendent.
 Dale Thorn, who had been Edwards' press secretary while he was in Congress, continued in that position for the first and most of the second Edwards terms.
 He was later associate commissioner of higher education for the Louisiana Board of Regents, and a journalism professor at Louisiana State University.

 Under Edwards, Michael H. O'Keefe of New Orleans in 1976 was named president of the state Senate, an office that was held by the lieutenant governor prior to the implementation of the state Constitution of 1974.
-In 1983, as Edwards prepared to return to office, O'Keefe was engulfed in scandal and forced to resign as senate president.
-He was as replaced by Edwards loyalist Samuel B. Nunez Jr., of Chalmette in St. Bernard Parish.
+In 1983, as Edwards prepared to return to office, O'Keefe was engulfed in scandal and forced to resign as senate president. e was replaced by Edwards loyalist Samuel B. Nunez Jr., of Chalmette in St. Bernard Parish.
 On the same day Edwards won election to a third term, O'Keefe lost his bid for a seventh term by a wide margin to state Rep. Ben Bagert.
 In 2013, O'Keefe was still serving time in prison for a 1999 conviction.

-During his first two terms in office, Edwards developed a reputation for being one of the most colorful and flamboyant politicians in the history of a state known for its unorthodox political figures.
-Charismatic, well dressed, and quick with clever one-liners and retorts, Edwards maintained wide popularity.
+During his first two terms in office, Edwards developed a reputation for being a flamboyant politician.
+Charismatic, well dressed, and quick with clever one-liners and retorts, he maintained wide popularity.